Bucksport, Maine: History

 On the evening of October 13, 1876, a triple homicide took place, leaving an old man named Robert Trim, his 32-year-old daughter Melissa Thayer, and Thayer's 4-year-old daughter Josie murdered and their family farm burned to the ground.
 The authorities soon arrested a sea captain despite the lack of witnesses, evidence or motive, and his trial was one of the biggest the young state had ever seen.
 The captain was found guilty and sentenced to life in Thomaston Prison.

 In 1898, another notorious murder took place.
 A woman named Sarah Ware went missing on the evening of September 17, and her beheaded and badly decomposed body was discovered by a search party two weeks later near Miles Lane.
 A man named William Treworgy was eventually tried for the murder but was acquitted, and the case was never solved.

-Bucksport is depicted in the 1960s ABC television series Dark Shadows, most prominently in the 1840 time period, as located near the fictional town of Collinsport.
+Bucksport is depicted in the 1960s ABC television series Dark Shadows, as located near the fictional town of Collinsport.
 Bucksport's history and reputation were rumored to be the predominant inspirations for the fictional Collinsport several years before the writers of the serial incorporated Bucksport into the storyline.

 The town's terrain is uneven, riven with ponds and streams.
 Farmers grew hay and potatoes.
 Shipbuilding, however, would become the principal occupation.
 Many worked at fisheries, sailing to the Grand Banks for their catch.
 Other industries produced lumber, ships' pumps, blocks, plugs, wedges and wheels, boats, barrels, carriages, leather, boots and shoes and stone work.
 In 1874, the Bucksport and Bangor Railroad was completed.
 It provided Bangor with shipping access to Penobscot Bay during winter months when the Penobscot River froze.

 The Maine Seaboard Paper Company in 1930 opened the Bucksport Mill, a paper mill with two machines which manufactured 300 tons of newsprint per day.
 Until 2014 it was owned successively by Time, Inc., St. Regis Paper Company, Champion International, International Paper, and Verso Paper.
 It held 4 machines with a capacity to manufacture 482,800 tons annually.
 On October 1, 2014, it was announced by Verso that they would be closing the mill, effective on December 1, laying off 570 workers.

-On February 22, 2018 Whole Oceans Aquaculture announced their intent to purchase the site of the former Verso paper mill and convert it into a 400 million gallon recirculating aquaculture system facility for land-based Atlantic Salmon production.
+On February 22, 2018, Whole Oceans Aquaculture announced their intent to purchase the site of the former Verso paper mill and convert it into a 400 million gallon recirculating aquaculture system facility for land-based Atlantic Salmon production.
 The facility is expected to cost an initial 75 million dollars and bring up to 250 million dollars in investment to the area.
 Up to 200 full-time workers are expected to be employed.
 Whole Oceans expects to break ground in Fall of 2018 and reach a capacity of 25,000 tons of salmon within fifteen years.